Calculating Value at Risk (VaR): VaR Methods

-This method assumes that the daily returns follow a normal distribution.
-From the distribution of daily returns we estimate the standard deviation (?).
+This VaR method assumes that the daily returns follow a normal distribution.
+From the distribution of daily returns calculated from daily price series we estimate the standard deviation.
 The daily Value at Risk VaR is simply a function of the standard deviation and the desired confidence level.
 In the Variance-Covariance VaR method the underlying volatility may be calculated either using a simple moving average (SMA) or an exponentially weighted moving average (EWMA).

-The method starts by calculating the standard deviation and correlation for the risk factor and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that form the position.
+The method starts by calculating the standard deviation and correlation for the risk factor and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that contribute to the position.
 If price, variance and correlation data is available for individual securities then this information is used directly.
-The values are then used to calculate the standard deviation of the portfolio.
+The values are then used to calculate the standard deviation of the portfolio by matrix multiplication.

 Value at Risk (VaR) for a specific confidence interval is then calculated by multiplying the standard deviation by the appropriate normal distribution factor.

 In some cases a method equivalent to the variance covariance approach is used to calculate VAR.
 This method does not generate the variance covariance matrix and uses the following approach:

 - Separate the portfolio in a long side and a short side.

 - Calculate the return series for the long side and the short side.

 - Use the return series to calculate the correlation and variances for the long and short sides